Deleted Hubstaff Talent, Hackajob and other PII risks – another tale of job search Autumn 2025

 Personal Identifiable Information

 My strong concern is trusting these new fangled job search platforms.
-I would be very wary of putting everything about your Personal Identifiable Information into new cloud SaaS.
-For one thing, the security conscious worry about vulnerabilities in the design of these solutions.
+I would be very wary of putting everything about your Personal Identifiable Information (PII) into new cloud SaaS.
+For one thing, the security-conscious worry about vulnerabilities in the design of these solutions.
 Supplier-chain attacks are a real thing.
 Data theft is increasing with surprising lack of due-diligence.

-• DO NOT personal bank details like account number or sort code (unless you are genuine business)
+- DO NOT write personal bank details like account number and/or sort code (unless you are genuine business selling products)

-• BE HYPER aware of scams – phishing, golden gooses and the rest of it
+- BE HYPER aware of digital scams – phishing, golden gooses, social engineering; and the rest of it

 All the best!